Gyrth/OGMods/README.md

 # Bow And Arrow
 ## Howto use:
-Backup/Rename aschar.as in your /Data/Scripts folder if you want to undo this mod later.
+Put the bow_and_arrow folder inside the Mods folder.

-	1. Open up Data/Custom/gyrth/bow_and_arrow/Items/arrow.xml and Data/Custom/gyrth/bow_and_arrow/Items/bow.xml.
+	1. Open up Data/Custom/gyrth/bow_and_arrow/Items/Quiver.xml and attach it to your character by holding alt.
-	2. Place both in the scene somewhere.
+	2. Open Data/Custom/gyrth/bow_and_arrow/Items/Bow.xml and pick it up.
-	3. Pick up an arrow first and then the bow.
+	2. Choose, place anf pick up an arrow you want:
+		Data/Custom/gyrth/bow_and_arrow/Items/FlashBangArrow_prefab.xml
+		Data/Custom/gyrth/bow_and_arrow/Items/ImpactExplosionArrow_prefab.xml
+		Data/Custom/gyrth/bow_and_arrow/Items/PoisonArrow_prefab.xml
+		Data/Custom/gyrth/bow_and_arrow/Items/PoisonCloudArrow_prefab.xml
+		Data/Custom/gyrth/bow_and_arrow/Items/SmokeArrow_prefab.xml
+		Data/Custom/gyrth/bow_and_arrow/Items/TimedExplosionArrow_prefab.xml
+	3. Make sure the bow is in the left hand and an arrow in the right (Swap with b).
 	4. Press q to shoot at an enemy.

-Last tested and working on alpha 209.
+Last tested and working on alpha 211.
 [Preorder the game here.](http://www.wolfire.com/overgrowth)